 (c) the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

-9 Charges and payment
+9. Charges and Payment

-9.1 The price for Goods and/or Services shall be the price set out by the Supplier in the Order or, if no price is quoted, the price set out in the Quotation.
+9.1 The price of the Goods and/or Services shall be the price set out by the Supplier in the Order or, if no price is quoted, the price set out in the Quotation.
 The price of the Goods is exclusive of all costs and charges of packaging, insurance, transport of the Goods, which shall be paid by the Customer when it pays for the Goods.

-9.2 The Supplier reserves the right to increase the price of the Goods and/or Services, by giving notice to the Customer at any time before delivery, to reflect any increase in the cost of the Goods to the Supplier that is due to:
+9.2 The Supplier reserves the right to increase the price of the Goods and/or Services, by giving notice to the Customer any time before delivery, to reflect any increase in the cost of the Goods to Supplier that is due to:

 (a) any factor beyond the control of the Supplier;

-(b) any request by the Customer to change the delivery date(s), quantities or types of Goods ordered, or the Goods Specification; or
+(b) any request by the Customer to change delivery date(s), quantities or types of Goods ordered, or the Goods Specification; or

-(c) any delay caused by any instructions of the Customer in respect of the Goods or failure of the Customer to give the Supplier adequate or accurate information or instructions in respect of the Goods.
+(c) any delay caused by any instructions of the Customer in respect of the Goods or failure of the Customer to give the Supplier adequate information or instructions in respect of the Goods.

-9.3 In the event of the Buyer delaying delivery of the Goods for a period of 14 days or more, for whatever reason, including but not limited to, the failure to provide a Delivery Location, the Supplier may:
+9.3 In the event of the Buyer delaying delivery of the Goods for a period of 14 days or more, for whatever reason, including but not limited to the failure to provide a Delivery Location, the Supplier may:

-(a) Invoice the Customer; and
+(a) invoice the Customer; and

-(b) Charge the Customer the reasonable costs of storage of the Goods and any other costs attributable to the delay.
+(b) charge the Customer the reasonable costs of storage of the Goods and any other costs attributable to the delay.